 Beyond the beautiful temple, Wong Tai Sin is a vibrant and colourful neighbourhood in Kowloon that's begging to be explored.

 No matter how long you’ve lived in Hong Kong, a break from the city life of expensive coffee and car horns can do some good.
-Whether that’s exploring heritage and art at Tai Kwun, therapeutic forest walks with Kembali or taking in the art and culture at The Mills, a bit of exploring is always a good idea.
+Whether that’s exploring the outer islands, biking in nature, or taking in the art and culture at galleries – a bit of exploring is always a good idea.
 We took to the streets recently exploring all of Wong Tai Sin, and found a perfect day trip experience away from the hustle of the city.